MythicTy/DingiesAndDragQueens/source/content/Turn of Fortunes Wheel/Public/World/Sigil/Factions/Hands of Havoc.md

-You have encounter the occasional member, but not learnt anything about them yet.
+You have encountered the occasional member, but not learnt anything about them yet.